 According to current court decisions, data stored in the company’s computers is company property.
-To the extent that the investigation involves the collection of personal data from the company’s employees, the company may only process personal data if, in principle, it obtains all relevant employees’ consent regarding the analysis of their personal data, previously to start such analysis.
+To the extent that the investigation involves the collection of personal data from the company’s employees, the company may only process personal data if, in principle, it obtains all relevant employees’ consent regarding the analysis of their personal data prior to starting such analysis.

-For this purpose, the company’s data stored on hard disks used by the company’s employees is the data related to the performance of the employees’ duties associated with their employment with the company.
-On the other hand, personal data from the company’s employees is the data related to their private life.
+For this purpose, the company’s data stored on hard disks used by the company’s employees are the data related to the performance of the employees’ duties associated with their employment with the company.
+On the other hand, personal data from the company’s employees are the data related to their private life.

-Regarding e-mails, although the Superior Labour Court repeatedly decided that corporate accounts can be monitored by the company, it is not expressed in Brazilian law.
-In view of that, it is also important to analyse the company’s policies concerning the use of computers, e-mails and network resources, to assure the employees have been previously informed that the company may monitor their corporate electronic communications.
-Personal e-mail accounts and private communications are protected by privacy and can only be analysed and disclosed with the employee’s consent or a judicial authorisation.
+Regarding emails, although the Superior Labour Court has repeatedly ruled that corporate accounts can be monitored by the company, it is not expressed in Brazilian law.
+In view of that, it is also important to analyse the company’s policies concerning the use of computers, emails and network resources, to assure the employees have been previously informed that the company may monitor their corporate electronic communications.
+Personal email accounts and private communications are protected by privacy and can only be analysed and disclosed with the employee’s consent or a judicial authorisation.

 Cross-border transfer of data